chipsalliance/firrtl-spec/spec.md

 aggregate types (see [@sec:last-connect-semantics]).

 A value that is bit-indexed must be fully initialized at the bit-level.
-There must be a valid assignment accounting for every bit in the value regardless of paths through whens.
+There must be a valid assignment accounting for every bit in the value.
 Registers are implicitly initialized with their current contents.

 Bit-indexing does not participate in width inference (see [@sec:width-inference]), and if a bit-index is applied to a value with an